Marco Silva exclusive: Fulham can break more records despite summer of frustration in transfer window - and Kevin can help us

 Marco Silva insists Fulham cam break more records despite difficult summer at Craven Cottage; watch Fulham vs Brentford live on Sky Sports Premier League from 7.45pm on Saturday, kick-off 8pm

-After Fulham's final game of last season, a 2-0 home defeat to a resurgent Manchester City, Marco Silva could have been celebrating his side breaking their record top-flight points tally.
+As Fulham signed off for last season with a record-breaking Premier League points tally, Marco Silva was not in celebratory mood.

-Instead, he was already looking forward to the next target.
-Despite setting that benchmark, five defeats in the Cottagers' final seven games had put paid to hopes of a first European campaign in over a decade, and the ever-demanding Silva was aiming for more.
+Not because his side had just lost to a resurgent Manchester City, but because he was already looking forward to the next target.

+Five defeats in the Cottagers' final seven games had frustrated the head coach and put paid to hopes of a first European campaign in over a decade and so the ever-demanding Silva was aiming for more.

 He told his players to expect to break that same record again in 2025/26.
 An aspirational feat at the time, and doubly so after a summer of struggle in the transfer market.

 Until Deadline Day, Fulham had only added only back-up goalkeeper Benjamin Lecomte to their ranks.
-Even then, Fulham still felt left behind even after the late signings of wingers Kevin and Samuel Chukwueze, with only Aston Villa spending less.
+Even then, Fulham still felt left behind even after the late signings of wingers Kevin and Samuel Chukwueze, with only Aston Villa spending less across the summer.

 But Silva is not one for turning.
 On the same day Jose Mourinho said former club Fenerbahce were not at his "cultural level", the man once described as his next incarnation was in equally defiant mood.